Jonathan-s-Team/pesaje-frontend/README.md

 ## 🛠 Build

-To build the project for production, run:
+To build the project for production:

 ```bash
 ng build
 ```

-The build artifacts will be stored in the `dist/` directory.
+The output will be stored in the `dist/` directory.

 ## ✅ Running Unit Tests

-To run unit tests:
+To execute unit tests:

 ```bash
 ng test
 ```

-This uses [Karma](https://karma-runner.github.io) as the test runner.
+Uses [Karma](https://karma-runner.github.io) as the test runner.

 ## 🔍 Running End-to-End Tests

-To run end-to-end tests (after configuring a framework like Cypress or Protractor):
+To run end-to-end tests (after configuring Cypress or Protractor):

 ```bash
 ng e2e
 ```

-> Note: You may need to install and configure an appropriate e2e test framework.
+> You may need to install and configure an appropriate e2e test framework.

 ## 💡 Code Generation

-Use Angular CLI to generate components, services, modules, etc.:
+Generate components, services, and more using Angular CLI:

 ```bash
 ng generate component my-component